 I am currently a postdoctoral researcher in the Atmospheric, Earth, and Energy Devision in the Lawrence Livermore National Laboratory, CA, USA.
 Prior to joining the LLNL, I received my PhD degree and Bachelor degree in Civil Engineering from the University of Hong Kong.
 My PhD study was under the supervision of Prof. Jinhyun Choo.

-You can know additional information through following approaches.
+You can know more information about me by following means.